Self-Learning Agents

 Observability

-- Cost Analytics --- Monitor intelligence layer costs vs LLM costs
+- Cost Analytics — Compare intelligence layer costs against LLM costs

 How It All Fits Together